awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q1\.
 I received a suspension notice\.
 What does that mean?<a name="sp-q1"></a>

-We shut down your account because of a critical issue with emails you sent\.
+We suspend your account because of a critical issue with emails you sent\.
 Your account may be suspended for one of the following reasons:
 + Your account was previously placed on probation\.
 The issues that caused your account to be placed on probation weren't corrected before the end of the probation period, so your account was suspended\.
 + Your account has a history of being placed on probation for the same issue\.
 + Your account sent email that violated the [AWS Service Terms](https://aws.amazon.com/service-terms)\.
 If these violations are serious, your account may be suspended without being placed on suspension first\.